Raphire/Win11Debloat/README.md

 - Disable the 'Give access to' option in the context menu.
 - Disable the 'Share' from context menu.
 (Does not remove the onedrive share option)

-All of these changes can be reverted with the registry files that are included in the 'Regfiles' folder.
+All of these changes can be individually reverted with the registry files that are included in the 'Regfiles' folder.